 STAR WARS™ AND THE POWER OF COSTUME

-THE EXHIBITION - NOW OPEN THROUGH SEPTEMBER 5!
+THE EXHIBITION - FINAL WEEKS THROUGH SEPTEMBER 5 ONLY!

 Featuring 70 hand-crafted costumes from the first six blockbuster Star Wars films, this exhibition reveals the artists’ creative process—and uncovers the connection between character and costume.
 George Lucas imagined and created a fantastical world filled with dynamic characters who told the timeless story of the hero’s journey.
 The costumes shaped the identities of these now famous characters, from the menacing black mask of Darth Vader and the gilded suit of C-3PO, to the lavish royal gowns of Queen Amidala and a bikini worn by Princess Leia when enslaved by Jabba the Hutt.
 A special presentation for the showing at Discovery Times Square in New York features seven additional costumes from the latest record-breaking film in the franchise, Star Wars: The Force Awakens.

 Rebel, Jedi, Princess, Queen: Star Wars™ and the Power of Costume was developed by the Smithsonian Institution Traveling Exhibition Service and the Lucas Museum of Narrative Art in consultation with Lucasfilm, Ltd.